hoangleo963/hl963.github.io/index.markdown

 ## About Me

-Hi, I am **Hoang Nguyen-Tien**, a 4th year PhD student in Mathematics at the University of Wisconsin-Madison, advised by Professor [Yingkun Li](https://lykpi.github.io).
+Hi, I am **Hoang Nguyen-Tien** (in Vietnamese: *Nguyễn Tiến Hoàng*, a 4th year PhD student in Mathematics at the University of Wisconsin-Madison, advised by Professor [Yingkun Li](https://lykpi.github.io).
 I am interested in automorphic forms.

 ## Publications